vkakerbeck/ml-agents/docs/Learning-Environment-Create-New.md

 the same as described in [Training ML-Agents](Training-ML-Agents.md).

-The hyperparameters for training are specified in the configuration file that you ls pass to the `mlagents-learn` program.
+The hyperparameters for training are specified in the configuration file that you ls pass to the `mlagentsdev-learn` program.
 Using the default settings specified in the `config/trainer_config.yaml` file (in your ml-agents folder), the RollerAgent takes about 300,000 steps to train.
 However, you can change the following hyperparameters  to speed up training considerably (to under 20,000 steps):